sharon410/Machine-Learning/README.md

 # Machine-Learning
-This has all implementation for Linear Regression, Logistic Regression,Coordinate Descent,KNN etc.. from scratch
+This has all implementation for Linear Regression, Logistic Regression,Coordinate Descent,KNN Algorithm etc.. from scratch